DominicMonares/bad-game-recommender/README.md

 ## Sister Repo
 This app gets its data from the IGDB API, run through a proxy server that can be found here: [BGR Proxy](https://github.com/DominicMonares/bgr-proxy)

+**The proxy is currently deployed and setup is not required for this app to work**